mui/material-ui/docs/data/joy/components/link/link.md

 ## With Typography

-The `Link` can be used as a child of the [`Typography`](/joy-ui/react-typography/) component.
-The level of the link inherits from the parent typography unless the prop is specified.
+`Link` can be used as a child of the [`Typography`](/joy-ui/react-typography/) component.
+In that case, the link component will inherit the typographic level scale from its typography parent, unless a value for the `level` prop is specified.

 {{"demo": "LinkAndTypography.js"}}

-## With Card
+## With the Card

+When creating a card that has a entirely clickable surface, in order to have it accessible, use the `Link` component as the card's title.
-To create an accesible card, we recommend to use the `Link` to be the card's title and specify `overlay` prop to expand the clickable area to the whole card.
-This way the card can be visually focused while preserving the correct semantic.
+Then, specify the `overlay` prop to expand the clickable area to the whole card surface.

+This way, you assure that the whole card can be focused and also preserves correct semantic.

 {{"demo": "LinkCard.js"}}

 ## Security

-When you use `target="_blank"` with Links, it is [recommended](https://developers.google.com/web/tools/lighthouse/audits/noopener) to always set `rel="noopener"` or `rel="noreferrer"` when linking to third party content.
+When using `target="_blank"` with links, it's [recommended](https://developers.google.com/web/tools/lighthouse/audits/noopener) to always set `rel="noopener"` or `rel="noreferrer"` when linking to a third-party content.

 - `rel="noopener"` prevents the new page from being able to access the `window.opener` property and ensures it runs in a separate process.
   Without this, the target page can potentially redirect your page to a malicious URL.
-- `rel="noreferrer"` has the same effect, but also prevents the _Referer_ header from being sent to the new page.
+- `rel="noreferrer"` has the same effect, but also prevents the _Referer_ header from being sent to a new page.
   ⚠️ Removing the referrer header will affect analytics.

 ## Third-party routing library